flixOpt/flixOpt/README.md

     - **Bus**: A Bus represents a balancing node in the Energy-System, typically connecting a demand to a supply.
     - **Component**: A Component is a physical entity that consumes or produces matter or energy.
 It can also transform matter or energy into other kinds of matter or energy.
     - **Effect**: Flows and Components can have Effects, related to their usage (or size).
 Common effects are *costs*, *CO2-emissions*, *primary-energy-demand* or *area-demand*.
 One Effect is used as the optimization target.
 The others can be constrained.
-  - To simplify the modeling process, may high-level **Components** (CHP, Boiler, Heat Pump, Cooling Tower, Storage, etc.) are availlable.
+  - To simplify the modeling process, high-level **Components** (CHP, Boiler, Heat Pump, Cooling Tower, Storage, etc.) are availlable.

 ### 🎛️ ...with low-level control
 - **Segmented Linear Correlations**